-“Come on, you’re the one who said we had to run, why are you being so slow?!”
+“Come on~ You’re the one who said we had to run, why are you being so slow?!”
 Nayleen demanded, tugging Sairek's arm along which caused him to fumble forwards, though it wasn’t enough to cause the exhausted Prince to be inspired to continue on a sprint again, he bent down, left hand on his left knee and leaning most of his weight onto his staff to his right.

 “I– *huff…* I-I can’t anymore… Nayleen, I’ve been up since yesterday morning and I barely got to eat anything…” He pleaded through puffs of air, panting hard.
 Sweat was covering his forehead and his eyebrows and the late morning heat of summer was also starting to do him in.
-“And it’s so hot… and these clothes are so heavy… I— I need a rest.
+“And it’s been so hot this week… and these clothes are so heavy… I— I need a rest.
 We’ve been going pushing through all of this brush for hours now, surely we can sit down for just a little bit…?”

 “W-What…?”
 Sairek questioned, then shook his head hard.
-“N-No… it doesn’t work like that… you can’t drink magic water.”
+“N-No… It doesn’t work like that… you cannot drink conjured water.”

 “...Huh?”